IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/CC.lagda.md

       -- this would work for the textbook CC machine -- but not our CC machine which is technically the SCC machine -}

-lemmaF' : ∀{A A' B B'}(M : ∅ ⊢ A)(F : Frame B A)(E : EC B' B)
+-- here we do the change of direction in the CC machine but note, we -- are already at the fork in the road, we don't have to look for it lemmaF' : ∀{A A' B B'}(M : ∅ ⊢ A)(F : Frame B A)(E : EC B' B)
       → ∀ (E' : EC B A')(L L' : ∅ ⊢ A')
       → (V : Value M)